 Check here for directions and maps to the campus.

-There will be tours of the campus given during check in at Orientation.
-You can, however, take a tour another day by contacting the Office of Undergraduate Admissions.
+There will be tours of the campus given during in-person Orientation sessions.
+Students may take a tour another day by contacting the Office of Undergraduate Admissions.
 Register for a tour.

-If you are unable to attend any of the programs due to extenuating circumstances you will need to contact the Orientation office at (207) 780-4604 to make other arrangements.
+If students have registered for an Orientation session and unable to attend any of the programs due to extenuating circumstances, please will need to contact the Orientation office at (207) 780-4604 to make other arrangements.

-Orientation is a time when student and family members will learn more about the University.
-Students will participate in sessions about how to register for classes, find out information about core requirements, campus life, and financial responsibility while parents will learn how they can help support their student with their first year of college.
-Students will be able to meet with an advisor from their major, register for their fall course, get a parking sticker if needed, text books, and their student ID cards.
+Orientation is a time when students and family members will learn more about the University.
+Students will have the chance to learn about campus life, academics, and financial responsibility while parents and family will have the chance learn how they can help support their student in their transition to USM and college life.
+Students will also be able to get a parking pass (if needed), visit the University store and purchase textbooks, and their student ID cards.

-Having Orientation in Gorham does not affect signing up for classes in Portland.
-Students are able to register for classes on any campus regardless of where they have their Orientation.
-It is however, good and important to see both campuses because it is not a guarantee that all classes will be on one campus during your time here at USM.
+Students can register for classes that are scheduled on any USM campus regardless of where they have their Orientation or Advising & Course Selection meeting.
+However, it is helpful and important to see both campuses because it is not a guarantee that all classes will be on one campus.

-You will learn about your student account during Orientation.
-You can also check the following sites for more information.
+Students can learn about their student account and financial aid as part of the Online Orientation in BlackBoard.
+Students may also check the following sites for more information.

 101 Bailey Hall, Gorham campus